Many or all companies we feature compensate us. Compensation and editorial

 • Does the company impose any restriction periods that might affect buyout costs?

-It’s also helpful to consider how soon you can get the funds if approved.
+Considering how soon you can get the funds if approved is also helpful.
 If time is of the essence, an equity sharing agreement may not be the best option.
-For example, a personal loan could deliver cash in a matter of days.
+For example, a personal loan could deliver cash as soon as the same day.
 The trade-off is that you’re taking on debt you’ll need to make monthly payments on.

-Reading reviews or testimonials from past customers can give you a better idea of what people like or don’t like about a particular home equity sharing company.
-You may visit the company’s Trustpilot profile or check for Better Business Bureau accreditation as part of your research.
+Reading reviews or testimonials from past customers can give you a better idea of what people like or don’t like about a particular home equity-sharing company.
+As part of your research, check the ratings and reviews from previous customers.

 Check out this quick side-by-side comparison.